rulesilol/CTF_Challenges/FarmerJoe/FarmerJoe.md

 P.S.
 Round the area down to the nearest integer.
 Joe hates paying land taxes!!!

 **Input:**\
-The first input is Joe's budget - Float \
+The first input is Joe's budget - *float* \
-The second input is the cost per metre of fencing - Float
+The second input is the cost per metre of fencing - *float*

 **Output:**\
-The maximum area possible given the Joe's budget and cost of fencing - Integer
+The maximum area possible given the Joe's budget and cost of fencing - *integer*

 **Example:**
 Input: budget=640.0, fenceCost=8.0